 Imagine how difficult it must be to keep this anti-aging potion a secret.
 How many times have rival clubs tried to infiltrate the Inner Circle just to get their hands on this stuff?
 The Slumbering Groundhog Lodge in Quarryville, Lancaster County would surely benefit by acquiring this juice.
 Slumbering groundhog my ear, Octoraro Orphie, is the product of a taxidermist!
 I have no idea how long he’s been dead but watching them march out each February 2nd carrying their stuffed prognosticator is just depressing.

-It makes me wonder if Phil has a party affiliation, because if he decided to run for office, he is one candidate that could honestly say he actually met Ronald Reagan.
-In 1986, he and some of his Inner Circle met with Ronald Reagan.
+It makes me wonder if Phil has a party affiliation because if he decided to run for office, he is one candidate that could honestly say he actually met Ronald Reagan.
+In 1986, he and some of his Inner Circle met with the 40th president.
 It wasn’t long after that visit that the “Cold War” ended.
-Did Phil predict that warmer days were ahead or was he more directly involved in the thawing of icy relations between the U.S and the Soviet Union?
+Did Phil predict that warmer days were ahead, or was he more directly involved in the thawing of icy relations between the U.S and the Soviet Union?
 We may never know the extent of his involvement but suffice it to say, the Inner Circle is happy to allow Reagan to take the credit.